buncombe/iii/contrib/wrapper/README.md

 abilities on networks that do not use round robin DNS.
 Its manpage ([txt][mantxt] or [html][manhtml]) explains more in details how it works.

-To build and install it, invoke the commands bellow:
+To build and install wrapper(1), make sure that config.mk is setup correctly according to your system and then finally invoke the commands bellow with the appropriate permissions:

-	cd iii/contrib/wrapper
+	$ cd iii/contrib/wrapper
-	make install
+	$ make install

 Contact
 -------